sghosh968/stream_it/README.md

 # stream_it
-Sample app to test out streaming with ffmpeg, aws cloudfront &amp; nginx cloudfront
+Sample app to test out streaming with ffmpeg, aws cloudfront &amp; nginx